davidmrowe/www.rowerunning.co.uk/_posts/2017/2017-04-10-brighton-marathon-2017-david.md

   - "david"
 ---

 Well... this is an easy blog to write.
-I didnt' take part!
+I didn't take part!
 I withdrew from the race a couple of weeks ago.

 I started training 'proper' just after Christmas and started building up my weekly long runs (12 miles, 13 miles, 15.75, 15, 16, 17) and then on 9th February on a short run in advance of an 18 miler planned for the following day I stumbled badly on a large pebble (or similar) on the promenade close to home and twisted my ankle.
 It was hurting so much that I had it x-rayed the following day.
 I stopped all training and just over a week later I ran a parkrun.
 My ankle still didn't feel right.